CalebS1204/project-50/README.md

 # project-50
-This is a IR receiver for a Samsung remote controller.
+This is a IR receiver for a Samsung remote controller. ready for grading.